j7ysan/GodotTerrainMap/README.md

 in the proper use of shadows, lighting, and more to bring it more life for when we add in the colors of the world.

 ## Usage
-The lighting was set to that akin of the sun's light, but nothing too major as to obstruct the constructed colors.
-The energy and indirect energy was skewed due to this fact so that the light may fall favorably as to also showcase the roughness of the material we were using for the world's environment.
-This is because without light, the world seemed a lot more lifeless, and more importantly, smooth and underdeveloped.
+The main improvement came from adding a sun-like DirectionalLight3D.
+This gave the terrain depth by showing shadows and highlights across the hills.
+We tweaked the energy settings so the light made the surface roughness stand out without washing out the colors.
+Without light, the terrain looked smooth and lifeless, but with it, the shapes became much clearer.

 ## Further Usage
 By adding in volumetric fog and a better black border, it helped to separate the difference between each segment of the